OMB-IARC/CanGraph/GraphifySMPDB/README.md

 ## Important Notices

+* Please ensure you have internet access, enough espace in your hard drive (around 5 GB) and read-write access in ```./csvfolder```.
+The files needed to build the database will be stored there.

 * Since the "Structure" files at smpdb.ca seemed to be super complicated to import, we decided against doing so.
 However, regarding the future, they shouldn't be overlooked, as they might include useful info

 * The "PW ID" column from the "Pathways" table, and the "Pathway Subject" from the "Metabolite" tables may correlate (both start with PW).
 However, they seem to use different formats, so we have decided against including them in the Final Database